Skip to content

 The School of Pharmacy admits students for Autumn Quarter entrance only.

-On average, we receive approximately 3-4 times as many applications as there are available seats.
-Due to enrollment, the School of Pharmacy cannot admit all qualified applicants.
-Admission is contingent upon satisfactory completion of all prerequisites, eligibility to become licensed as a Washington State pharmacy intern (and maintain that license), and satisfactory results on the Criminal Background Check and Conviction/Criminal History Information Form.
+On average, we receive approximately 3-4 times as many applications as we have available seats.
+As a result, the School of Pharmacy generally cannot admit all qualified applicants.
+Admission offers are contingent upon satisfactory completion of all prerequisites, eligibility to become licensed as a Washington State pharmacy intern (and maintain that license), and satisfactory results on the Criminal Background Check and Conviction/Criminal History Information Form.
 Admitted students are required to meet the University and Health Sciences Immunization Program requirements.

 Cumulative GPA

-- While there is no established minimum GPA requirement, applicants with a Prerequisite or Cumulative GPA below 2.8 are generally not considered competitive and may not be invited to interview
+• While there is no established minimum GPA requirement, applicants with a Prerequisite or Cumulative GPA below 2.8 are generally not considered competitive for interview consideration

 Prerequisite GPA